jaxanc/CarND-Vehicle-Detection/README.md

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
 ![alt text][image7]

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+I can't seem to correctly adjust the `find_cars()` function to read all horizontal pixels.
+There are some pixels on the right that are not part of the sliding window.
+This causes the white car not to be correctly read if it is close to the right edge.

+To make it more robust, the sliding window method needs to be improved to have more than three windows.